Clementine951/ALGOSUP_MOONSHOT/Documents/Functional.md

 - **Maintainability**: The software should be easy to update and modify as necessary, with well-organized code and clear documentation.
 - **Compatibility**: The software should be compatible with a wide range of devices, browsers, and operating systems.
 - **Accessibility**: The software should be designed to support users with disabilities or special needs, with appropriate accommodations and accessible features.

+# Out of scope

+- The development of physical safety devices, such as pepper spray or personal alarms, is not part of this project.
+While these devices may provide an additional layer of personal safety, the project is developing a software application to help users report incidents or abuse and access resources for support.

+- Legal representation or support beyond the scope of reporting incidents is not part of the project.
+While it is important to ensure that victims of violence or abuse have access to legal services, this project is focused on developing a software application to facilitate the reporting of incidents and provide resources for support.

+- Implementing features or functions not related to the core objectives of the project, such as a social network or e-commerce capabilities, is not part of the project.
+The project has a specific set of core objectives, and any features or functions not directly related to those objectives are considered out of scope.

+- Providing medical or psychological services beyond the scope of reporting incidents and providing resources for support is out of the scope of this project.
+While it is important to provide victims of violence or abuse with access to medical and psychological services, this project is focused on developing a software application to facilitate the reporting of incidents and provide resources for support.

+- The development of additional hardware, such as wearable devices or sensors, beyond what is necessary to support the features of the app, is out of the scope of this project.
+The project is focused on developing a software application to help users report incidents of violence or abuse and access resources for support, and any additional hardware development is considered out of scope.

+- Providing security or protection beyond the scope of reporting incidents, such as monitoring or tracking individuals who may pose a threat, is out of the scope of this project.
+The focus of the project is on developing a software application to help users report incidents of violence or abuse and access resources for support, and any additional security or protection services are considered out of scope.

 # Constraints and assumptions